flimflam-austin/hugo-cms-test/site/content/quick_reads/20181129-18-11-29-qtd-alcott/index.md

 colorpaletteclassname: '--light-blue'
 cards:
   - order: 0
-    body: |-
-      > _“I am not afraid of storms for I am learning how to sail my ship.”_
+    body: '> _“I am not afraid of storms for I am learning how to sail my ship.”_'

-      LOUISA MAY ALCOTT
     citation: LOUISA MAY ALCOTT
     _key: card-1-a1d9d6b9-58ad-4ebe-8e8b-938a26fe45b7
   - order: 1